ICGC-TCGA-PanCancer/monitoring-bag/README.md

 Stage 4

-If you are using the Deployer to deploy single-node Seqware nodes in AWS, add their IP addresses in the inventory file in the [single-node] Ansible group.
+If you are using the Deployer to deploy single-node Seqware nodes in AWS, add their IP addresses in the inventory file in the [master] Ansible group.
 This will make sure that some of the checks (e.g. glusterfs related checks) will not be deployed on these nodes.

 Stage 5

 Run this playbook via:

-    ansible-playbook -i inventory site.yml --limit single-node
+    ansible-playbook -i inventory site.yml --limit master

 or without key checking

-    ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventory site.yml --limit single-node
+    ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventory site.yml --limit master

 Stage 6